filliperomero/filliperomero/README.md

 ### I'm Fillipe Romero,
 A passioante fullstack developer with more than 7 years of extensive experience in Web Applications, API’s, Windows application, Windows services and systems in the cloud.
 B.A. in Computer Science and MBA in Solution Architecture.
 Excellent knowledge of NodeJS, C# and React.
 Versatile developer – with exceptional skills in various mediums.
 Dynamic and enthusiastic professional with the ability to work under pressure and independently.
 Extremely resourceful with excellent interpersonal skills.

-As I have a great interest and love for video games, I have been studying Game Programming in my spare time, mainly Unreal Engine (UE4/UE5) and Unity and development.
+As I have a great interest and love for video games, I have been studying Game Programming in my spare time, mainly Unreal Engine (UE4/UE5).

 <img width="50%" align="right" alt="Github Image" src="https://raw.githubusercontent.com/onimur/.github/master/.resources/git-header.svg" />